 Apart from the changes in tax legislation flowing from the annual Finance Acts which may make changes to these reliefs it is noteworthy that published Revenue practice in this area has been updated a number of times during 2017 and 2018.
 You should keep your tax structure and exit plans under review on an ongoing basis and if it has been some time since it was examined it is advisable consider if it is still fit for purpose.

 We are happy to help.
-Please post your comment below or call John Comerford, Tax Partner at Cooney Carey, on 01 677 9000.
-Alternatively, send him an email: firstname.lastname@example.org
+Please post your comment below or contact our tax department on 01 677 9000 who would be delighted to assist you.
+Alternatively, send us an email: firstname.lastname@example.org